Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Additional Results

-Results from all UCI datasets we considered are presented in Figures~\ref{fig:AllUCIEnvelopes} and \ref{fig:AllUCICDFs}.
+Results from all UCI datasets we considered and Kin8nm are presented in Figures~\ref{fig:AllUCIEnvelopes} and \ref{fig:AllUCICDFs}.
 These show many of the features already discussed in Section~\ref{sec:UCIExperiments}.
 We account for experimental runs ending in NaN losses by appropriately scaling the maximum value of the CDFs in Figure~\ref{fig:AllUCICDFs} to be less than $1.0$.
 For each dataset, one random configuration is selected, and the resulting learning rate evolutions plotted in Figure~\ref{fig:AllUCISampleLRs}.
-Note that UCI Naval generated a large number of NaN runs, which explains the apparent absence of certain algorithms from its graphs.
+Note that UCI Naval generated a large number of NaN runs, which explains the prominent failure of certain algorithms to reach the top of our CDF plots.